NOAA-CO-OPS/Currents-Conversion/README.md

 # Currents-Conversion
-Code needed to convert raw ADCP data into a format that is compatible for ingestion into the database.
+Code needed to convert raw ADCP data collected in NCOP Current Surveys into a format that is compatible for ingestion into the database.

 # Scripts:
 1. ‘NortekFileConversion.m’